Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Bone and Joints

-Although not as fatal as bloat or dilated cardiomyopathy, bone and joint issues are common issues for Great Danes.
-Hip dysplasia and arthritis (or degenerative joint disease) are two of the biggest disorders that can make your Great Dane’s life miserable.
+Although not as immediately life-threatening as bloat or dilated cardiomyopathy, bone and joint issues are common in Great Danes.
+Hip dysplasia and arthritis (or degenerative joint disease) are two of the biggest disorders that can make your Great Dane's life miserable.

-Healthy, balanced diets and omega fatty acids can help relieve unnecessary pressure on your dog’s joints.
-Also, avoiding activities that will put too much strain on your dog’s body will help manage pain and inflammation.
-You can also purchase joint supplements that your Great Dane will benefit from.
+A healthy, balanced diet and omega fatty acids can help support joint health and reduce inflammation.
+Also, avoiding activities that will put too much strain on your dog's body will help manage pain and inflammation.
+You can also consider joint supplements that may benefit your Great Dane, under veterinary guidance.

 Hypothyroidism

-As one of the less serious ailments faced by Great Danes, hypothyroidism can be monitored through regular veterinary visits and bloodwork.
-It’s also relatively easy to regulate through proper medication.
+As a generally manageable condition seen in Great Danes, hypothyroidism can be monitored through regular veterinary visits and bloodwork.
+It's also relatively straightforward to regulate through proper medication.

 Image by: Martin Tajmr, Pixabay